pygame-community/pygame-ce/docs/reST/ref/mixer.rst

       | :sg:`copy() -> Sound`

       Return a new Sound object that is a deep copy of this one.
 The new Sound will be playable just like the original.
-If the copy fails, the method returns ``NULL``.
+If the copy fails,  a ``MemoryError`` or a :meth:`pygame.error` exception will be raised.

       .. ## Sound.copy ##